Yagavi1994/Your-Horoscope/README.md

 ## Testing:

-##### Browser Compatibility:
+##### Terminal Compatibility:
-  - Tested playing the game in Chrome, Firefox, and Safari browsers.
+  - I have extensively tested the code numerous times, both locally in the Gitpod terminal and on the deployed site's terminal.
-  - Confirmed that the game functions smoothly across different browsers without any issues.
+  - Confirmed that the application functions smoothly across different terminals without any issues.

 ##### Application Features:
   - Tested all the features of the application, including entering required inputs.